macmacoy/SeniorProject/README.md

 # Welcome to /project name here/!
-### /project name here/ is an guitar game for beginners and experienced players alike that want to learn new songs by playing a game!
+**/project name here/ is an guitar game for beginners and experienced players alike that want to learn new songs by playing a game!**

+All you need to play:
+* A guitar
+* A laptop with a microphone

-The exciting features that /project name here/ currently has are:
+The exciting features that /project name here/ currently has:

 * Chord recognition
 * Download **any** song to play and sing along